Sibiu, Romania Things To Do, See and Eat by JetSettingFools.com

 The architecture in Sibiu, Romania is unusual, in that the buildings’ rooftop windows look like eyes.
 According to legend, those eyes keep watch over the town, residents and visitors.

-Truth be told, the oval-shaped windows, which protrude from the slanted and tiled rooftops, are simply a means of ventilating the attic space.
-Even so, it’s nearly impossible to walk past them without feeling their heavy gaze.
+Truth be told, the oval-shaped windows, which protrude from the slanted and tiled roofs, are simply a means of ventilating the attic space.
+Even so, it’s nearly impossible to not feel their heavy gaze.

-The odd design originated in Sibiu sometime during the 15th century.
+The odd design originated here sometime during the 15th century.
 Today, the windows are a symbol of Sibiu and why it’s called, ‘The City with Eyes’.
-While sightseeing, we recommend staring right back at the beautiful old buildings and the Eyes of Sibiu!

 #3 Step into Piata Mare